 Rest easy friend.
 We have the watch.

-To plant a tree in memory of CDR Robert Healy Eastman III, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of CDR Robert Healy Eastman III, please visit our tribute store.